lifedox/granular-configuration-language/README.md

         """
         ...

+    def patch(self,
+        patch_map: typ.Mapping[typ.Any, typ.Any],
+        allow_new_keys: bool = False
+    ) -> typ.ContextManager:
+        """
+        Provides a Context Manger, during whose context's values returned by this Configuration are replaced with the provided patch values.
+        """

 ```
+See [Patch Support](#patch-support) for details of `patch`

 Note: The reason for keys being `typing.Any` is that the YAML allows keys to be more than strings (i.e. integer, float, boolean, null), and this library does not restrict this (as there a valid reasons to want to have an integer-to-string map and so on).
 Just note that you cannot used the `__getattr___` with keys that do not meet the Python attribute naming restrictions, you would have to look those up via `__getitem__` (i.e. `CONFIG[1]`).